Pierre Fournier: Biography

 His performance in America became an embarrassment when it was revealed in 1949 that Fournier had collaborated with the Nazis during the occupation of France.
 He was found to have performed 82 times on "Radio-Paris" – a German station – for which he had been paid a total of 192,400 francs.
 In France, the "National Purging Committee's Professional Branch for Dramatic and Lyric Artists and Performing Musicians" had found him guilty of collaboration, and had banned him from performing for a period of six months.

 In the '50s he toured South America, often accompanied by Alfredo Rossi, a personal friend and former colleague during his early days in Italy and Spain.

 After 1956, he made his home in Switzerland, although he never relinquished his French citizenship.
 He received the dedication of both Bohuslav Martinů's Cello Concerto No. 1 (1930, rev. 1939, 1955) and Francis Poulenc's Cello Sonata (1948).

 In 1963, he was made a member of the Legion of Honour.
 He continued performing in public until two years before his death at the age of 79.
 Until the end of his life, he taught privately at his home in Geneva: the cellists Julian Lloyd Webber and Rocco Filippini were among his pupils.

 His son Jean-Pierre became a pianist performing under the name of Jean Fonda.

-Fournier played three instruments: a Jean-Baptiste Vuillaume 1863, a Matteo Goffriller 1722 and a rare Charles Adolphe Maucotel 1849.
+Fournier played three instruments: a Jean-Baptiste Vuillaume 1863, a Matteo Goffriller 1722 (now played by Valentin Erben of Austria) and a rare Charles Adolphe Maucotel 1849.
 With the Maucoutel he played the last 18 years of his career and made all his recordings.